yanjiex-x/capstone_trs/README.md

 ## Building the Flask app (Ubuntu)

-In case the web app needs to be ported to another virtual machine...
+In case the web app needs to be ported to another virtual machine... if so, please refer to the handover document on necessary items to have before executing the web app

 ### Pre-Requisites